techflow21/BiometricAuth/README.md

 # Biometric Authentication App
-This web app was built with Angular version 16
+This web app was built with Angular version 16.
+The Biometric Authentication capability was made possible with the help of Passage Authentication.

 ## Development server